-Which one is better value?
+Cost: which one is better value?

-Where do you get more space?
+Size: where do you get more space?

 Vacation rentals are on average about 4-5 times larger than a hotel room.
-Many vacation rentals have their own kitchen, bathroom, bedroom(s) and entertainment area, garden, and garden with sometimes even your own, private hot-tub!
+Many vacation rentals have their own kitchen, bathroom, bedroom(s) and entertainment area, garden, and garden with sometimes even your own private hot-tub!

-Which one is more private?
+Privacy: which one is more private?

-What are your dinner options?
+Dining: what are your dinner options?

 Hotels often offer the convenience of a buffet for breakfast and a restaurant for dinner.
 Vacation rentals have their own dining area with kitchen and refrigerator, in which you prepare your own food.
 You can also order take-out and have a romantic dinner in your backyard, have breakfast in your bathrobe, and plunder your fridge for a midnight snack if you wake up hungry.

-Who cleans your place and what does it cost?
+Cleaning: who cleans your place and what does it cost?

 In a hotel you can leave your room in a state of chaos, and return to a beautifully cleaned room every day of your stay.
 In a vacation rental do not have the luxury of your in-house cleaning service.
 However, since you have lots more space available in your rental, it won’t clog up that quickly.
 Hotels don’t charge a cleaning fee to prepare your room for the next occupant after your stay.
 Vacation rentals often do charge a cleaning fee to clean the house.
 This fee generally is between $30 to $100.